mattesanna017/portfolio-p1/README.md

 	* Click the checkboxes for your project and 2-3 homework assignments that you would like to share

-6. Follow a few of your classmates and/or other developers.
+6. Follow  other developers.
 They are the beginning of your professional network and being a developer is as much about being a part of the community as it is writing code.

 7. README files.
 Every pinned project should contain a README file with: